anezatra/t-converter/README.md

 The APK conversion process is available in the T-Converter Pro version.
 The Pro version is available for a fee.
 You can contact me to purchase it.

+- Click for the video of converting Apk to PDF with Pro. [open video](https://www.youtube.com/watch?v=39GzJzuA3FE&t=10s)

 **Contact Information:**

 - Email: [anezatra@gmail.com](mailto:anezatra@gmail.com)